PiotrCiosmak/Height_Vision_Pi/README.md

 ## General Information

 A real-time vision system designed for the automatic measurement of human height using a camera and advanced image processing algorithms, along with age estimation.
 The project is based on the Raspberry Pi platform, making it a compact and portable solution.
-The system includes facial detection capabilities, allowing it to accurately identify individuals, enhance the precision of height measurements, and estimate the approximate age of the person being measured.
+The system includes facial detection capabilities, allowing it to accurately identify individuals, enhance the precision of height measurements, and estimate the approximate age of the human being measured.

 ## Technologies Used